ParallelMaths/parallel/pages/10-27-alan-turing.md

 ## 4. John Snow

-I am writing this Parallelogram at the end of the first week of the UK corona virus lockdown in March 2020.
+I wrote this Parallelogram at the end of the first week of the UK coronavirus lockdown in March 2020.
 I thought it might be a good time to tell you the story of John Snow, a nineteenth century medical superstar, who invented “epidemiology”, a new mathematical science that has saved millions of lives.
 Here’s a paragraph about Snow from the website Open Culture.

 _During the 1854 outbreak of cholera in London, Snow convinced authorities and critics that the disease spread from a contaminated water pump on Broad Street, leading to the now-legendary infographic map below showing the incidences of cholera clustered around the pump.
 Snow’s persistence resulted in the removal of the handle from the Broad Street pump and has been credited with ending an epidemic that claimed 500 lives.
 The Broad Street pump map has become “an enduring feature of the folklore of public health and epidemiology," write the authors of an article published in The Lancet._

 By finding the location of cholera victims, Snow was able to pinpoint the source of the infection, the water pump, which he was able to disable and thereby halt the spread of the disease.
 Ever since Snow, doctors and mathematicians have worked hard to use mathematical models to stop the spread of disease.
-Of course, this is happening right now in order to bring the spread of the corona virus under control.
+Of course, this is happening right now in order to bring the spread of the coronavirus under control.

 ![](/resources/10-27-alan-turing/4-john-snow.jpg){image align="center"}